RylanSchaeffer/rylanschaeffer.github.io/_posts/2020-10-13-grandpa-passing.md

 2. Invest in real estate.
 It's the only thing they can't make more of.
 3. If you don't want to live without a brain for a decade, (a) make this clear to your children and your attorney, and (b) live someplace with physician-assisted suicide.
+4. Talk to your grandchildren.
+Tell them stories about your life.
+Tell them what you've learned.
+Be honest about the mistakes you made.